SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

   - 691 of those 8300 cases under 18 are now dead, and
   - 146 of those dying were kids 5 &ndash; 11.

-Those 2 facts mean: we're biting a _big chunk_ out of a _real risk_ to our kids this way.
+Those 2 facts mean: today we're biting a _big chunk_ out of a _real risk_ to our kids.

 Interestingly, the FDA also authorized a manufacturing change for Pfizer.
 They can now incorporate Tris buffer, a commonly used buffer in many other approved medications, to